David-Vandensteen/neocore/README.md

 ### 🟡 Soon
 - [x] neocore version switcher script for standalone project
+- [ ] On-the-fly project creation to streamline the process and remove the need for multiple manual steps
 - [ ] Mak lint
 - [ ] Integrate city41/mameNeoGeoDevPlugin
   - [ ] Fork it and tweak for Windows compatibility